DiRaiks/x-parser/docs/CONFIGURATION.md

 # Configuration Guide

-Complete configuration reference for X Parser.
+Complete configuration reference for X Parser with session-based parsing and manual AI analysis.

 ## Overview

-X Parser uses JSON configuration files to customize AI behavior, parsing settings, and application features.
-Configuration files are stored in the `config/` directory and are not tracked in git.
+X Parser uses JSON configuration files to customize AI behavior, parsing settings, session management, and application features.
+Configuration files are stored in the `config/` directory and are not tracked in git for privacy and customization.

 ## Configuration Files

 ### `config/app.json`

-Main application settings including AI models, parsing limits, and behavior.
+Main application settings including AI models, parsing limits, thread analysis, and session management.

 ### `config/prompts.json`

-AI prompts for different analysis tasks - fully customizable.
+AI prompts for different analysis tasks - fully customizable for your specific use case.

 ## App Configuration (`config/app.json`)